 For patients missing all of their teeth in one or both of their arches, we offer All-on-4 implants which give them a new set of teeth in a day.
 Our dentist will be happy to explain this procedure in more detail.

-If you’re still asking yourself “do I need dental implants” then just consider some of the following benefits of implants:
+If you’re still asking yourself “do I need teeth implants” then just consider some of the following benefits of implants:

 - They look, feel and act like natural teeth

 - They don’t have to be removed at night

 - There are no food restrictions